-ACLU sues Mississippi sheriff over alleged excessive force, racial profiling
+ACLU Sues Mississippi Sheriff Over Alleged Excessive Force, Racial Profiling

-A disabled man choked by deputies in his own house and forced to fill out a fake witness report.
 A father of two stopped at sheriff's roadblocks at least 20 times in a year with no legitimate reason.
+Those are just a few examples of what the ACLU claims are the acts of a police agency out of control in central Mississippi.

 Comments